millerjem/zarf-hello-world/onboarding.md

 - [ ] Verify access to Mission Lab environment
 - [ ] Configure MinIO for multi-tenant storage
 - [ ] Ensure Tenjin and Koverse are available for ML/DL/AI (if needed)
-- [ ] Initialize Git repository for application configurations
+- [ ] Initialize Git repository for application configurations using the Mission Lab template
 - [ ] Review Pepr policies enforced in Mission Lab
 - [ ] Obtain credentials for company-specific registry
 - [ ] Verify access to company registry (e.g., Harbor, Artifactory)